edaplayground/eda-playground/README.md

+EDA Playground -- the free browser-based IDE for Verilog is here: http://www.edaplayground.com

-Use this project to file issues, request features, and add wiki documentation for EDA Playground.
+Use this project to file issues, request features, and add wiki documentation for [EDA Playground](http://www.edaplayground.com
+).

 Documentation is here: https://github.com/getvictor/eda-playground/wiki